koenrane/KR-new-site/content/a-kernel-of-truth-insights-from-a-friendly-approach-to.md

 # A Friendly Approach to Functional Analysis

 I didn't actually find the book overly hard (it took me seven days to complete, which is how long it took for my first book, [_Naïve Set Theory_](/set-theory-textbook-review)), although there were some parts I skipped due to unclear exposition. it's actually one of my favorite books I've read in a while – it's for sure my favorite since the last one.
-That said, I'm very glad I didn't attempt this early in my book-reading journey.
+That said, I'm glad I didn't attempt this early in my book-reading journey.

 ## My brain won't stop line to me